Haivision/srt-rfc/draft-sharabayko-srt-over-quic.md

 If the bitrate of the original stream already exceeds network throughput, SRT would still try to deliver it, maintaining congestion and eventually breaking the SRT connection.

+It is worth mentioning that in a live streaming scenario it may be beneficial to move congestion control mechanisms outside of the protocol towards the encoder (payload producer), implementing a network adaptive encoding based on the telemetry provided by the SRT and QUIC protocols.

 ## Pacing

 SRT uses ACK/ACKACK packet pairs to measure RTT on a link, and to track latency and clock drift.
-It also uses packet pair probing to estimate connection bandwidth, although in live configurations it has only an informative use.
+It also uses packet pair probing to estimate connection bandwidth, although in live configurations such estimates are informative only.

-Buffering and pacing SRT packets by QUIC SHOULD be done with the understanding that would interfere with the corresponding SRT mechanisms.
+Buffering and pacing of SRT packets by QUIC SHOULD be done with the understanding that this would interfere with the corresponding SRT mechanisms.
+Alternatively, SRT may implement a pacer on top of QUIC’s congestion control and probing mechanisms to abstract the complexity associated with live streaming use cases.

+## Connection Mitigation

+QUIC utilizes Connection UUID to distinguish between connections (compared to the IP:Port scheme used by UDP and TCP).
+This enables already established connections to be handed over seamlessly across network interfaces without requiring a new handshake/negotiation.
+SRT may expand on this to enable network bonded delivery workflows to switch between optimal transports without a latency hit.

 ## Datagram vs H3 Datagram